 A savings proposal of £200,000 was discussed for 2025-26, with a focus on developing a new team.
-Cllr Worrell expressed concerns that the measures might result in more people rough sleeping highlighting the risk that with fewer people being deemed eligible for support and accommodation, there could be an increase in rough sleeping, especially for those who previously had access to emergency accommodation.
-While she acknowledged the need to make savings, she remained concerned about the potential impact on vulnerable individuals.
+Mr. Warren expressed concern that the measures might result in more people rough sleeping.
+He highlighted the risk that with fewer people being deemed eligible for support and accommodation, there could be an increase in rough sleeping, especially for those who previously had access to emergency accommodation.
+While he acknowledged the need to make savings, he remained concerned about the potential impact on vulnerable individuals.